Slovenian National Party: Ideology and platform

 The party's ideology has been strongly anti-clerical and has advocated a firm laicist position.
-The party is also opposed to gay rights.
+The party is also opposed to LGBT rights.
 The party opposes the privatisation of state-owned enterprises.
-The party opposes the introduction of a property tax and supports an increase in the minimum wage.
+The party opposes introducing a property tax and supports an increase in the minimum wage.
 The party has called for a change of the national flag and the coat of arms, feeling that they utilize symbols used by certain World War II paramilitary groups and lack a distinctly Slovenian historical character.
+It shows sympathy for the Slovenian resistance to fascism and for the former Yugoslav communist regime of Tito.
 The party supports replacing judges' lifetime mandate with an eight-year term.
 The party is opposed to Slovenia's membership the European Union and NATO.

 Its leaders have been accused of chauvinist and even racist attitudes towards certain minorities, particularly Slovenia's Romani population.
 In the early 1990s, the party campaigned against allowing refugees from former Yugoslav republics into the country.
 The party has since moderated its rhetoric, although its leaders continue to voice strongly anti-Croat positions.
-Among other things, Jelinčič has proposed that four disputed villages; Bužini, Mlini, Škodelini and Škrile, be placed within the municipality of Piran for the purpose of participating in Slovenian elections.
+Among other things, Jelinčič has proposed that four disputed villages; Bužini, Mlini, Škodelini and Škrile, be placed within the municipality of Piran to participate in Slovenian elections.
 He also advocates improving relations with Serbia and has opposed the independence of Kosovo.
 The SNS frequently demands better treatment of Slovene minorities in neighboring countries.

 Although the party usually refuses to position itself within a left–right political spectrum, its president Zmago Jelinčič Plemeniti defined himself as leftist in a 2000 interview for the magazine Mladina.
 However, the descriptions others have given the party range from left-wing to far-right, including right-wing.
 According to researchers at the University of Ljubljana, the SNS combines elements of right-wing and left-wing ideology and is not strictly a left-wing, nor a right-wing party, but nevertheless leans closer to the left.
-The party has been seen espousing more leftist economic policies (such as opposing privatization of key national enterprises), while maintaining right-wing social views, which at least partially explains the wide variance in placing it on the political spectrum.
+The party has only participated in one governing coalition, with the conservative Slovenian Democratic Party during the third Janša premiership of 2020-2022.
+Over the years, the SNS has supported a combination of typically leftist economic policies (such as opposing privatization of key national enterprises) and right-wing social views, explaining the wide variance in its placement within the political spectrum.